navariltd/kenya-compliance/README.md

 Installing on [FrappeCloud](https://frappecloud.com/docs/introduction) can be achieved after setting up a Bench instance, and a site.
 The app can then be added using the _Add App_ button in the _App_ tab of the bench and referencing this repository by using the _Install from GitHub_ option if you are not able to search for the app.

 ### Summary of Integrated Endpoints

-As development is still ongoing, not all endpoints have been fully integrated with.
-The table below lists the endpoints that are currently supported.

 | Endpoint              |   Status   | [Documentation Section](#more_details) |
 | :-------------------- | :--------: | -------------------------------------: |